barthofu/tscord/README.md

 ## 📢 Support

-If you need support on the template or just want to exchange with us, don't hesitate to join the **[official Discord support server](https://discord.gg/Q4w4UEWaDY)**!
+If you need support on the template or just want to exchange with us, don't hesitate to join the **[official Discord support server](https://discord.gg/GsYF4xceZZ)**!

-## 🌐 Roadmap
+## Roadmap

+We use Github milestones for
 #### [Click here](https://github.com/barthofu/tscord-template/milestones?direction=asc&sort=title&state=open) to access the milestone roadmap

 ## 📑 License